zagui440s/personalCP/5-Front-End/3-rwd/1-css-layout.md

 | `inline`       | `span`, `i`, `b`, `em`, `strong`, `sup`, ... |
 | `inline-block` | `img`                                        |

-Create several more divs that all have the class `.box`.
+Create several more div's that all have the class `.box`.

 ```html
 <div id="boxes">